brainboxdotcc/ssod/docs/tags/link_tag_doc.md

 ## Notes for Content Authors

 - You can use multiple `<LINK>` tags per paragraph.
+- Button text is not displayed inline, only its emoji placeholder.
 - Links are shown in the order written.
 - If no button text is provided, the system may fall back to a default or cause confusion — always include a label.
 - Ensure the destination ID exists.